andong053/577/Dataset/README.md

 ## Supervised Learning:

-Model Building and Error Analysis
+Model Building and Error Analysis/
-Linear Regression
+Linear Regression/
-Gradient Descent
+Gradient Descent/
-Logistic Regression
+Logistic Regression/
-Neural Nets
+Neural Nets/
-Support Vector Machines
+Support Vector Machines/
-k-Nearest Neighbors
+k-Nearest Neighbors/
-Decision/ Regression Trees
+Decision/ Regression Trees/
-Ensemble Learning
+Ensemble Learning/

 ## Unsupervised Learning:

-k-Means Clustering
+k-Means Clustering/
-Principle Component Analysis
+Principle Component Analysis/

 # About the data
 The data used in these algorithms are from public database,Kaggle[https://www.kaggle.com/].
 And the database from canvas 577 files named